Séamus Coleman

 Originally a Gaelic footballer, Coleman started his association football career with St Catherine's in Killybegs.
 He joined League of Ireland side Sligo Rovers in 2006 after impressing in a friendly against them.
 He then made the move to England to sign for Everton in January 2009 for a £60,000 fee.
 In 2010, he spent half a season on loan with Blackpool, helping them win promotion via the Championship play-offs, before returning to Everton where he has made over 400 appearances.

-Coleman has been a senior international for the Republic of Ireland since 2011, acquiring over 50 caps.
+Coleman has been a senior international for the Republic of Ireland since 2011, acquiring over 70 caps.
 He won the 2011 Nations Cup and was awarded the FAI Under-21 International Player of the Year in both 2009 and 2010.
 He was selected for the Ireland squad at UEFA Euro 2016, captaining Ireland against both Italy and France.
 He was named the new Ireland captain in September 2016 following Robbie Keane's international retirement.

 Early life

-Coleman was raised in Killybegs, a fishing port in County Donegal in the west of Ulster, the northern province of Ireland.
+Coleman was raised in Killybegs, a fishing port in County Donegal, Ireland.
 Two of his uncles played Gaelic football.
 His maternal aunt Anne (née Carr) came from Crove, a townland between Glengesh and Meenaneary, and is the mother of Dessie Farrell.

 Coleman has two brothers: Francis and Stephen (known as Stevie).
 His parents are Henry and Máire Coleman.
 Henry is from Tinahely in County Wicklow, while Máire (née Carr) is from the townland of Crove (Irish: Cróibh) near Carrick, a village to the west of Killybegs.
-Stevie has cerebral palsy and participated in the 2003 Special Olympics World Summer Games football event where the Irish team won bronze medals.
-Séamus grew up in the housing estate of Cummins Hill and attended Niall Mór National School for his primary education.
 He attended St Catherine's Vocational School in Killybegs for his secondary education.
 He did his Leaving Certificate in 2006.

-Coleman himself initially played Gaelic football, and, aged 16, played as a back on his local GAA team, Na Cealla Beaga.
+Coleman himself initially played Gaelic football, and, aged 16, played as a back for his local GAA club, Na Cealla Beaga.
 He also played for the Donegal county team at under-16 level, winning a Buncrana Cup in 2004.
-Coleman was a boyhood Manchester United fan.